 Initiative 5.04.
-Case Management Best Practices- Phase 1
+Case Management Best Practices

 Person-centered case management and care coordination requires adapting outreach strategies and support services to the needs of the population and of individuals, which may be different depending on the disability.
-The
+The Department will research national best practices and develop and pilot these practices through models of care coordination that most the unique peeds of a practices through models of care coordination that meet the unique needs of a variety of member profiles such as complex care coordination for those with dual or poly diagnoses.
+The Department will develop a training plan, including developing appropriate materials for Case Management Agency (CMA) and Regional Accountable

-Department will research national best practices and develop and pilot these practices through models of care coordination that meet the unique needs of a variety of member profiles such as complex care coordination for those with dual or poly diagnoses.
-The Department will develop a training plan, including developing appropriate materials for Case Management Agency (CMA) and Regional Accountable Entity (RAE) staff on their various roles and responsibilities, collaborative roles between the systems, and effective care collaboration across the continuum of care, especially for members with complex needs.
+Entity (RAE) staff on their various roles and responsibilities, collaborative roles between the systems, and effective care collaboration across the continuum of care, especially for members with complex needs.